xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 #. repeat Beam Intensity Calibration for all other spot sizes likely to be used - 3,4,5,6,8,9.

 #.
 At one mag like 5000X, using spot size 9, do Beam Shift Calibration (only need to do at single mag).

+#.
+Usually, people use lowest M mag for Low Dose View beam and with large defocus offset such as -200 mirons.
+You need to the calibrate High-Defocus Mag.
+This will make stage shift still good for such large defocus, as they are interpolated with defocus offset.

 ..
 Note::